diegogarciahuerta/tk-rumba/README.md

 ### USD Stage

-Provides a way to publish the current Rumba scene as a USD stage.
-Note that it will export the whole scene, no support for only selection is provided, please adjust according to your pipeline needs.
+Provides a way to publish the scene/assets as a USD stage(s).

 ### Rumba Node